emqx/emqx-docs/en_US/configuration/configuration.md

 ### Primitive Data Types

-Complex types define data 'boxes' which may contain other complex data or primitive values.
 There are quite some different primitive types, to name a few:

 - `atom()`.
 - `boolean()`.